 The employers will be cautious because there is already war declared on the relationship with the independent contractors.
 Littler Mendelson is a firm that represents employers and they are very much concerned with the department wage of the labor.

-To put simply, independent contractors maybe cheaper and more affordable for companies to hire.
+Independent contractors may be cheaper and more affordable for companies to hire.
 The employers also do not have to offer benefits such as 401(k)s and health insurance.
 They don’t even have to get paid days off or overtime.
 They also do not have to pay the state unemployment insurance or also the worker’s compensation funds when it comes to the behalf of the contractors.
-They don’t also have to cover the share of their employer when it comes to the payroll taxes.
-They also do not withhold the income taxes for the employees.
+They don’t also have to cover the share of their employer when it comes to payroll taxes.
+They also do not withhold income taxes for the employees.

 Consequences for Employers When They Hire Independent Contractors

-If the company has misclassified the workers as independent contractors, then they would have to pay the back wages, back taxes, legal fees, damages and penalties.
-These are the deadly consequences for the employers when they hire contractors instead of full time employees.
+If the company has misclassified the workers as independent contractors, then they would have to pay the back wages, back taxes, legal fees, damages, and penalties.
+These are the deadly consequences for employers when they hire contractors instead of full-time employees.

 The Labor Department also explicitly stated that “economic realities” determine the working relationship if the worker is an independent contractor or an employee.
 They would also override the agreement between the employer and the worker.
 This, however, may pose a problem.

 The downside is that this may be a problem for some people.
 There was a survey that was conducted by the Freelance Union that reached an estimate of 21 million independent contractors in the US alone.
 Then there are 2.8 million that regard themselves as freelance business owners.
-A number of them does not want to go back to the conventional 9 to 5 job.
-The courts usually have a big say when it comes to violating the labor standards and who are independent worker and who are full time employers.
+A number of them do not want to go back to the conventional 9 to 5 job.
+The courts usually have a big say when it comes to violating the labor standards and who are independent workers and who are full-time employers.
 It is also clear whether they will regard the definition of an employee in the broad term of the Labor Department.

 Employers must have control

-The IRS has their own view when they determine the status of workers.
+The IRS has its own view when they determine the status of workers.
 They use a 20-factor test.
-Few of these areas look at the work that is expected of the individual, the training and instructions given to the employee and the right to terminate the work relationship along with the compensation.
+Few of these areas look at the work that is expected of the individual, the training and instructions given to the employee and the right to terminate the working relationship along with the compensation.
 These factors are out of control of the individual.